First collection of Shakespeare's plays sells for almost $10 million

 (Reuters) - A rare 1623 book that brought together William Shakespeare’s plays for the first time sold for a record $9.97 million at auction on Wednesday, Christie’s in New York said.

-The First Folio containing 36 of Shakespeare’s plays is one of only six known complete copies in private hands and had carried a pre-sale estimate of $4 million to $6 million.
+The First Folio containing 36 of Shakespeare’s plays, one of only six known complete copies in private hands, was bought by American private collector Stephan Loewentheil, founder of the 19th Century Rare Book and Photograph Shop on the U.S. east coast.

 The First Folio marked the first time that Shakespeare’s plays had been organized as comedies, tragedies and histories.
 The book’s large size - previously reserved for law books and works of theology - helped raise Shakespeare’s status in future years, Christie’s books experts said.